spirit-warrior/ammas-tour-2024/README.md

 Amma's attendants request that the height of the peetham should be adjustable using a remote.
 Further they request extra remotes (4 for each lifting system) so that hopefully not all of them get lost or misplaced.

-One suggestion (for an easier design and build) is that the peetham might move forward or backward a few inches when it is raised or lowered.
-There is no official approval or disapproval of this idea, but approval seems unlikely.

-The actuators may be noisy but we don't know how noisy.
-It may be possible to muffle the noise.
+The actuators may be noisy.
+If so, it may be possible to muffle the noise.

 </details>